cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/warp-client-checks/client-certificate.md

 ## Prerequisites

-You will need a root CA that issues client certificates for your devices.
+- A root CA that issues client certificates for your devices.
 You can use the [Cloudflare PKI toolkit](/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication/#test-mtls-using-cloudflare-pki) to generate a sample root CA for testing.
+- {{<render file="posture/_prereqs-warp-is-deployed.md" withParameters="[WARP client checks](/cloudflare-one/identity/devices/warp-client-checks/)">}}

 ## Configure the client certificate check